sagihaider/CE888_2021/Lab_7/README.md

 # Task 2

-Go to Exercise 1 and find task 2.
+Go to [Exercise2_DogvsCat_CNN](https://github.com/sagihaider/CE888_2021/blob/main/Lab_7/Exercise2_DogvsCat_CNN.ipynb) and find task 2.
 We have used Dropout to enhance the performance of the CNN model.
-Can you please use whatever you like to further enhance the performance from `val_acc: 0.7506`?
+Can you please use whatever you like to further enhance the performance from `val_acc: 0.7506` to above?

 ***